MicrosoftDocs/OData-docs/Odata-docs/resources/support.md

 ## Code issues

-Create issues on GitHub for the
+Code related issues in the OData .NET libraries can be reported by creating GitHub issues in respective source code repository.

 ## Questions